GIScience/sketch-map-tool/README.md

 # Prototype release of the Sketch Map Tool
-*Note: The sketch map generation and upload processing parts of the tool are not yet ready, but will follow in the coming weeks.
+*Note: The sketch map generation and upload processing parts of the tool are not yet ready.
 For the moment you can already use the analyses part.*

 Welcome to this repository containing the code of a prototype of the Sketch Map Tool.